Multicloud Object Gateway for Single-Node OpenShift (SNO)

 - Part III: Installation of MCG

-- Part IV: Creating S3 Bucket Claims
+- Part V: Creating S3 Bucket Claims

-- Part V: Using S3 Object Buckets
+- Part VI: Using S3 Object Buckets

 - Final Thoughts